idaholab/moose/modules/doc/content/python/TestHarness.md

 2 passed, 0 skipped, 0 pending, 0 failed
 ```

-Caveats of MOOSE_TERM_COLS; If you specify to low a MOOSE_TERM_COLS, the TestHarness will only drop printing of the justification filler (see MOOSE_TERM_FORMAT above).
+Caveats of MOOSE_TERM_COLS; If you specify too low a MOOSE_TERM_COLS, the TestHarness will only drop printing of the justification filler (see MOOSE_TERM_FORMAT above).